ikaramichali/ZFNsearch/README.md

 Developed by Ioanna Karamichali, PhD
 Institute of Applied Biosciences at the Centre for Research and Technology Hellas (INAB|CERTH) In collaboration with:
 Ass.
-Prof. Panagiotis Madesis
+Prof. Panagiotis Madesis,
-PI Zoi Hilioti, PhD
+Dr. Zoi Hilioti and
-Nestor Petrou, MSc
+Nestor Petrou, MSc.